 This requires trust.
 Trust is built when there is a willingness to learn, driven by curiosity.
 Continuous learning, curiosity and active listening seem to be well understood in the customer-salesperson relationship, but often lost when it comes to sales team dynamics.

 Creating a high value exchange is the most effective way to close a sale, this means uncovering customer needs and positioning value propositions around those needs.
 Rather than having incentive structures and processes handed down as mandates, team leaders can create the same kind of high value exchanges with their team by leveraging the tools of curiosity, and active listening with a focus on learning and growth towards success.

 Team leads that take the time to understand their people’s individual motivations, goals and ways of working, achieve 3x the return (Great Places to Work study on high trusting teams).

 To create a higher value exchange, we recommend asking your employees questions like:

 Simon Leslie, Co-founder and joint CEO of Ink Media has a staff of more than 250 people in six offices around the globe.
 Over time he had noticed that some of the senior sales leaders were not advancing the same way others did on the team.
-The feedback was that traditional trainings were not resonating anymore.
+The feedback was that traditional trainings were not resonating anymore with people of different sales styles and approaches.
 They wanted a fresh perspective.
 He sought out new thought leadership to give his team the support they wanted to learn how to level up and set new standards for goals they set.
-Working with Silvia Christmann allowed Simon and his team to uncovered blind spots in their own approach especially when it came to developing their female leaders.
-His curiosity and willingness to learn set a tone across the organization that places continuous learning at the forefront of its culture which yields favorable results bottom line results.

 A relentless focus on learning is the only way to achieve both tactical and adaptive performance.